-Did you know, that one of the best ways to support a charity is to leave them a gift in your Will?
+Gifting to charity in your Will is one of the best ways to support your favourite charity.
 Many charities in the UK rely on donations left behind by their supporters, and any gift you leave could make a vital difference to the work of the organisation.
 There are many benefits to leaving money to a charity for your estate too, including tax relief.
 In this article, we look at some of the most common questions people have about leaving money to charity in their Will.

 How can I leave money to charity in my Will?